StoryCorps: Not Just for Adults

 Noah brought his grandfather, Bill Mays, to the StoryBooth to learn more about his grandfather’s military service, his marriage, his role as a parent, and what it means to be a grandfather.
 Bill, who says he has experienced seven wars in his lifetime, recalls how he slowly realized, “war is not the answer.”
 After their StoryBooth conversation, Site Supervisor Amanda Plumb took Noah and his family on an impromptu station tour, where Noah met several WABE hosts and chatted with station general manager, John Weatherford.

-2 Responses to “StoryCorps: Not Just for Adults”
+One Response to “StoryCorps: Not Just for Adults”